The Beatles, the Las Vegas Strip, the Navy Blazer.

 When it’s cold outside and all you really want to do is stay in and keep warm, one of the best ways to do that is with thick layers and protecting ya neck.

 Of course you can boot up if you’d like as that would be more appropriate for the cold weather.
-I’m in the market for a pair of dress boots and have been eying the classy Allen Edmond’s Dalton in a chocolate-brown for a while now.
+My favorite pair of dress boots is the classy and elegant Allen Edmonds Dalton in a chocolate-brown that I’ve had for over 4 years now.
 That would be go perfectly with this getup.

 HOW A NAVY BLAZER/SPORT COAT SHOULD FIT

 Instead of repeating myself, here’s an article I wrote for The Dark Knot.
 It features tips for buying a suit off the rack and nailing the fit.
 You can find the ‘fit’ part in the first section of the article.

 As a slight aside, but still relevant to the topic at hand, I found this awesome visual guide in Esquire’s Big Black Book Fall/Winter guide back in 2013 on the anatomy of a blazer/sport coat.
 I enjoyed it and thought you would too.